lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 - Users: allow full control

 - Press OK (it will take a few tens of seconds) and OK again

+## Set a default user other than root

+- enter your WSL distro

+- `sudo adduser username`

+- `usermod -aG sudo username`

+- exit your WSL distro

+- navigate to `C:\ProgramData\chocolatey\lib\wsl-ubuntu-1804\tools\unzipped` (replace `wsl-ubuntu-1804` with the distribution you have installed)

+- `.\ubuntu1804.exe config --default-user username` (replace `ubuntu1804` with the equivalent of the distribution you have installed)

 ## See your distros and their WSL versions